 Purchasing a car is a large decision emotionally and financially.
+Can you return a car you just bought?
 If you experience "buyer's remorse" or discover that the car you purchased from the dealership is faulty, exercise any return options in your contract to get your money back.
 Return clauses in vehicle purchase contracts are usually time sensitive, so contact the dealer immediately if you want to return the vehicle.
 Depending on your contract, and the laws in your state, the dealer may have the final say on any vehicle return.

 Read the return clause of your purchase contract.
 A dealership is not obligated to include a return clause in vehicle purchase contracts, but some dealerships may include a 24-hour return or even a three-day return policy.
 If you are returning the vehicle due to "buyer's remorse" and not mechanical problems, review the contract to verify that the return window is not restricted for any reason.

 If you are returning a vehicle, first inspect your car and take pictures to prove that you are returning the car in the exact shape in which you bought it.
 The car should be free of any dirt, trash, dents or other blemishes that may hurt your case for returning the vehicle for a refund.

 Then, drive your car to the dealer and discuss the possibility of returning your car.
 Honestly answer any questions the dealer asks about your reasons for returning the vehicle.
 Discuss refund possibilities and the next steps you have to take to return the vehicle.

 If your car is a lemon, or there is a clause in your contract that allows returns, mention this to the dealer.
 The dealer may have to contact your bank if you financed your vehicle through a lender.